Share

 Cultural Influence (1990s–Present):

-Over the years, the brand has managed to transcend its origins in golf and knitwear, becoming a unifying thread across very different style tribes in the UK.
-From football terraces to indie music stages, from heritage fashion enthusiasts to younger streetwear audiences, Lyle & Scott has consistently reinvented its appeal.
-Many observers have pointed out that this rare versatility its ability to resonate with such a wide and diverse range of cultural groups is precisely what has cemented its reputation as one of the UK’s most adaptable menswear labels.
+From football terraces to indie music stages, from heritage fashion enthusiasts to casual audiences, Lyle & Scott has consistently reinvented its appeal.
+Many observers have pointed out that this rare versatility and its ability to resonate with such a wide and diverse range of sub-cultural groups is precisely what has cemented its reputation as one of the UK’s most adaptable menswear labels.

 What makes the Lyle & Scott Argyle Knit Jumper so special?

 The Lyle & Scott Argyle Knit is more than a jumper it’s a piece of cultural history.
-Born from golf traditions and later adopted by football casuals, it symbolises both heritage and rebellion.
+Born from golf traditions and later adopted by football casuals.
 With its luxury lambswool blend, iconic Golden Eagle, and timeless design, it remains a staple that bridges classic sportswear and terrace style.

 How do you style an argyle jumper?